 RV Awning Replacement Instructions

-Even if you need to replace the entire awning, you should be able to tackle the task yourself.
+If you find yourself needing to replace your entire awning, the good news is you should be able to tackle the task yourself.
 That said, a DIY RV awning replacement will require some helping hands from some friends or family members.

 Additionally, to replace the awning on your RV, you will want to ensure you know what you’re doing.
 For this reason, we did a bit of digging to find the very best instructions on replacing an RV awning.
-After much searching, we found this article from Love to Know which gives very detailed instructions on how to measure for and install replacement RV awnings.
+After much searching, we found this article article from Camper Smarts which gives very detailed instructions on how to measure for and install replacement RV awnings.

 - Release the existing awning.